Want to start ranking on Google? You need to know a thing or two about search intent.

 What is search intent?

-Looking deeper into the subject, search intent can be divided into four different categories.
+Let’s dig a bit deeper though.
+Search intent can be divided into four different categories.

 What types of search intent are there?